synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Copy the link to a line plot and open it from the resources view.
 - [ ] Create a new line plot from the search bar.
 - [ ] Create a new line plot from a workspace in the resources view.
+- [ ] Export and import a line plot.
 - [ ] Plot a historical range of data.
 - [ ] Plot a live range of data.
 - [ ] Move channels between axes.